Old Dominion Athletic Conference: History

 The conference was founded in May 1975 as the Virginia College Conference.
 On January 1, 1976, the name was changed to the Old Dominion Athletic Conference.
 The 1976–77 season was the first in which championships were offered.
 In 1980, Maryville College joined and became the first member outside of Virginia.
 In 1981, Catholic University joined the conference after leaving Division I's ECAC South Conference.
 In 1982–83, women's sports were added, and Hollins College (now university), Randolph–Macon Woman's College (now Randolph College), and Sweet Briar College all joined.
 Mary Baldwin College (now university) joined in 1984.
-In 1988, Maryville left and was replaced by Virginia Wesleyan College (now university).
+In 1988, Maryville left and was replaced by Virginia Wesleyan College (now Batten University).
 In 1989 Catholic left the conference to become a charter member of the Capital Athletic Conference, returning in 1999 as a football-only member.
 They were replaced by Guilford College two years later.
 The next school to leave the conference was Mary Baldwin, which left in 1992.

 In 2010 the ODAC announced the addition of Shenandoah University as a full-time member, with its first full year of involvement during the 2012–13 academic year.

 The league office moved its physical location from Salem, to Forest in eastern Bedford County located just outside centrally located Lynchburg, Virginia.
 They also contracted Jim Ward Design for its new marks.

 On March 3, 2015, Sweet Briar College announced it was to close (cease operations) at the end of the 2015 summer session.
 However, on June 20, 2015, the Virginia Attorney General announced a mediation agreement that kept Sweet Briar College open for the 2015–16 academic year.
 Sweet Briar reactivated its sports teams in the 2015–16 season and remained a full member of the ODAC.

 On September 29, 2015, it was announced that Catholic University would withdraw in 2017 as associate member to join the new football league at the New England Women's and Men's Athletic Conference.